softwarefactory-project/sf-docs/docs/operator/zuul_operator.rst

                 keep-hierarchy: true
                 copy-after-failure: true

-* Run sfconfig.py to configure the logserver in zuul.conf, and merge the config repo change.
+* Run sfconfig to configure the logserver in zuul.conf, and merge the config repo change.

 * To export console-log to this new site, change the default_log_site and log_url